 Draw a “bulb” shape and fill in.
 It doesn’t have to be perfect, by the by!

-Draw the socket out of black by making a 3 shape on the right and a backwards 3 shape on the left.
+Draw the socket out of black by making a 3 shape on the right and a backward 3 shape on the left.
 Fill in.

 Place your bulbs however you please.

 Fill in the background with purple (FYI my purple paint marker sucked and this is like 4 uneven and awful coats – womp, womp!)
-Add highlights of lighter colors lik pink on red, white on yellow, etc. and trace the outside of each bulb.
+Add highlights of lighter colors like pink on red, white on yellow, etc., and trace the outside of each bulb.

 Draw winding and curling wires between the bulbs running over the edges of the canvas!

 Cut a pipe cleaner in half and hot glue to the back to act as a hanger.

 The string of lights is a lot of fun and it’s my favorite idea.
 Unfortunately, that mottled purple background is hacking me off and knocking it from my favorite ornament made here.
 But it’s still super fun!